-Which beach should you visit?
+Which beach on Siargao should you visit?

 Alegria beach is in the far north of the island.
 There are almost no waves and a section of the water is cordoned oﬀ for swimmers.
 Alegria is very calm and clear and whilst there isn’t a huge amount to see, the water is perfect for increasing confidence and relaxing with no real intent.
 This is very much a local beach and there are lots of local kids who might want to practice their English with you.
 Parking slightly further down from the hotel.